AlexPosylkin/AlexPosylkin/README.md

-- 👋 Hi, I’m @AlexPosylkin
+- 👋 Hi, I’m @AlexPos.
+Welcome!
-- 👀 I’m interested in 3D and Computer Network
+- 👀 I am a professional computer network and control systems developer.
+I am a non-professional computer graphics and game developer.
+- 🫠 This is my private, public github account, here are only my private amateur projects.